Russia’s Luna 25 robo-probe crashed into the moon

 A Soyuz-2.1b carrier rocket blasted off from Russia’s newly revamped Vostochny spaceport in the Amur Region in the Russian Far East on August 11 carrying the probe.

 The spacecraft was due to spend between three and seven days about 100km above the lunar surface before touching down in the previously unexplored Boguslawsky crater in the south pole region.
-Ironically, one of the mission’s key goals was to “polish the soft landing techniques” Roscosmos said before he mission.
+Ironically, one of the mission’s key goals was to “polish the soft landing techniques”, Roscosmos said before he mission.

 Russia intends to send a manned rocket to the moon in 2032-2035 as it restarts its space programme.